-Prosecutors will consider the needs of each victim on an individual basis and will ensure that, where appropriate, legal measures are sought, and pre-trial consultations are held to protect and support the victim(s) during the criminal justice process.
+In accordance with this policy (and other relevant documents such as the Code for Prosecutors), Prosecutors will consider the needs of each victim on an individual basis and ensure that, where appropriate, legal interventions are sought (e.g. special measures), and pre-trial consultations are held to protect and support the victim(s) during the criminal justice process.
+The application of the policy will be subject to ongoing quality assurance by the Policy and Information Unit.